-Just above, you can see a photo of the summit registry box.
+To the left, Just above, you can see a photo of the summit registry box.
 When we were on top in early July of 2009, there was one small book and several loose papers inside.

-In the top portion of the photo to the right, you will be able to see the Owens Valley far below.
+In the top portion of the image to the right, you will be able to see the Owens Valley far below.

-also rise more than 10,000 feet above the valley floor.
+On the western side, the mighty Sierra Nevada also rises more than 10,000 feet above the valley floor.
 These two facts working together make the Owens Valley one of the deepest valleys in all of North America.

 To the left Above you see a view looking south/southeast from the summit.
 Mt Inyo, Keynot Peak, and Waucoba Mountain are in the Inyo Range, Observatory and Mt Barcroft are in the White Mountains, and Last Chance Mountain, Tin Mountain, and Telescope Peak, are located in Death Valley National Park.
 Amazing what you can see from on top!
 Standing on the summit and looking north, you can see Mt Dubois and Montgomery Peak located in California's White Mountains.
 Boundary Peak located in the US state of Nevada is the highest peak in that state.

 All the peak's featured in the photo to the right are in the Great Basin.
 The basin covers a huge land mass.

 Great Basin National Park (which is too far out to be seen here), is said to have the darkest nights in the country.
 This is due to its remote location.